theidiotmachine/WA1/README.md

 }
 ```

-There are some examples in the `tests/simple/one.wa1` file which contains our one working test!
+There are some examples in the `tests/simple/one.wa1` file which contains our original test!

 ## Features